China Medical System Gained Exclusive Commercialization Right Of Class 1 Innovative Drug Targeting Gout And Hyperuricemia

+(MENAFN- ACN NewsWire) China Medical System Gained Exclusive Commercialization Right of Class 1 Innovative Drug Targeting Gout and Hyperuricemia

-(MENAFN- GlobeNewsWire - Nasdaq) SHENZHEN, CHINA, Dec.
-02, 2024 (GLOBE NEWSWIRE) -- China Medical System Holdings Limited (the“Company”, together with its subsidiaries, the“Group” or“CMS”) is pleased to announce that on 2 December 2024, the Group through a wholly-owned subsidiary of the Company entered into an Exclusive Commercialization Agreement (the“Agreement”) with Atom Therapeutics Co., Ltd (hereinafter referred to as“Atom Therapeutics”, formerly named as“Jiangsu Atom Bioscience and Pharmaceutical Co., Ltd.”) of class 1 innovative drug ABP-671 for the treatment of gout and hyperuricemia (the“Product”).
+SHENZHEN, CHINA, Dec 2, 2024 - (ACN Newswire) - China Medical System Holdings Limited (the“Company”, together with its subsidiaries, the“Group” or“CMS”) is pleased to announce that on 2 December 2024, the Group through a wholly-owned subsidiary of the Company entered into an Exclusive Commercialization Agreement (the“Agreement”) with Atom Therapeutics Co., Ltd (hereinafter referred to as“Atom Therapeutics”, formerly named as“Jiangsu Atom Bioscience and Pharmaceutical Co., Ltd.”) of class 1 innovative drug ABP-671 for the treatment of gout and hyperuricemia (the“Product”).
 In accordance with the Agreement, the Group is entitled to an exclusive commercialization right of the Product in Mainland China, Hong Kong Special Administrative Region and Macao Special Administrative Region.
 The term of cooperation commences on the effective date of the Agreement and extends for ten years from the date the Product is first approved for market launch in Mainland China (the "Authorization Term").
 Upon the expiration of the Authorization Term, it may be automatically renewed for an additional ten years, subject to specific conditions stipulated in the Agreement.

 ABP-671 is currently with the potential to be the promising and safe product for the treatment of gout and hyperuricemia.
 Through this collaboration, it fills the blank in the CMS's product portfolio of the treatment of gout.
 Gout and hyperuricemia are both rheumatic diseases and chronic metabolic diseases, which are highly consistent with the Group's strategic layout in the cardio-cerebrovascular/ gastroenterology business and the network resources of marketed products.
 If approved for marketing in the future, the Product will synergize with the Group's marketed product Metoject (methotrexate injection) in rheumatology and with Elcitonin (elcatonin injection) in endocrinology and orthopedics, in terms of expert network and market resources.
 Based on the unmet clinical needs and the expected solid clinical data of the Product, the Group is looking forward to the smooth advancement of the clinical development of ABP-671, allowing patients with relevant indications to benefit from this innovative treatment sooner.